|

 This requires to run dbexport in PRIV mode.

-- The -S (upper case) option may be used to specify using the first
+- The -S (upper case) option is similar to the -c option.
+It is only

 In addition, the database to be exported must be specified and optionally